Simultaneous free-surface profilometry and subsurface velocimetry with fringe projection and PIV: Abstract

 \section{Abstract}

-{ This work presents a novel combination of two well-established techniques: particle image velocimetry (PIV) and fringe projection profilometry (FPP).
-Despite seemingly conflicting requirements---PIV requires a transparent fluid, while FPP requires an opaque surface to project onto---both requirements are met by adding fluorescein disodium salt, a fluorescent dye, to the water.
-This dye strongly absorbs the blue light projected onto the surface for FPP while interacting weakly with the green laser light used for PIV, achieving simultaneous opacity and transparency depending on colour.
-However, this approach presents several challenges, which we are able to solve with a combination of optical filters on the projector and cameras.
-A series of validation experiments were performed to assess the accuracy of surface elevation measurements at various dye concentrations.
-The technique was then demonstrated for the case of a vortex street generated by a cylinder interacting with surface waves.
-Our results show that a dye concentration of 12\,mg/L, although insufficient to make the water opaque to the projected light, yields a mean absolute error in surface elevation of only 20 micrometres. }
+{ This work presents a novel combination of two well-established techniques: fringe projection profilometry (FPP) and particle image velocimetry (PIV).
+Despite seemingly conflicting requirements---FPP requires an opaque surface to project onto, while PIV requires a transparent fluid---both requirements are met by adding low concentrations (4--25\,mg/L) of fluorescein dye to the water.
+This dye strongly absorbs the blue light projected onto the surface for FPP while remaining nearly transparent to the green PIV laser, achieving simultaneous opacity and transparency depending on wavelength.
+A set of three optical filters suppresses fluorescence-induced noise in the PIV images and specular reflections in the profilometry images, enabling clean simultaneous acquisition.
+Validated against point laser-induced fluorescence measurements of the surface, the method achieves a mean absolute error in surface elevation of 18\,$\upmu$m at a dye concentration of 12\,mg/L, above which further increases in concentration yield little improvement.
+PIV correlation values remain robust up to 20\,mg/L. The technique resolves surface features differing in amplitude by two orders of magnitude and is demonstrated on flow past a cylinder interacting with surface waves and on droplet impacts on a quiescent surface. }

 \keywords{{free-surface}, {profilometry}, {PIV}, {topography}, {fringe projection}, {structured light}}